DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 ### 4. Post-process — `post_process.py`
 Uses the simulation outputs to generate the effective aperture area data as a `.csv` file.
 - Example Slurm batch scripts are included and can be adapted to your cluster environment.
-- Because the load of interest in SPICE was set to 50 ohms, no corrections to the `.csv' file is needed.
+- Because the load of interest in SPICE was set to 50 ohms, no corrections to this port are needed.
+- If the user cares about the aperture area as seen from the FDTD port location, and not the 50-ohm load, this port does require a normalization.
-- Example: If the SPICE load had been set to 25 ohms, the aperture area produced by `post_processor.py` would need a factor of 2 correction.
+- Example: If the port had been set to 25 ohms, the aperture area produced by `post_processor.py` would need a factor of 2 correction.

 ### 5. (Optional) convert aperture area to realized gain and plot both — `plot.py`
 Imports the `.csv` file for the aperture area and plots both the aperture area and realized gain.
+- As mentioned above, only the 50-ohm load SPICE port is of interest and it does not require normalization.

 ### 6. (Optional) View the geometry
 To visualize the simulation geometry: